-If you concentrate on the 4.3-inch screen, you may forgive the cheap frame.
-The AMOLED display isn't in the same league as the one on the 920, of course, but it's pretty good for the value, and exactly the same as the one on the 820.
-The 800-by-400 resolution makes Windows 8 look great, but the 217-ppi pixel density is a bit on the low side.
-I didn't notice any obvious pixilation -- possibly because it doesn't use the inferior PenTile layout -- so even though it's not as sharp as other devices, it looked clearer than other high-end devices that use the pixel matrix.
+The 4.3-inch screen is nowhere close to the same league as the 920, of course, but it's not bad for a mid-tier device.
+The 800-by-400 resolution makes Windows look great, but the 217-pixel per inch density is a bit on the low side.
+I didn't notice any obvious pixilation, though, -- it doesn't use the inferior PenTile layout -- so while it's not as sharp as other devices, it's clearer than many high-end devices.

-But the best part is its responsiveness.
-Like the 920, the 822 comes with a "glove mode" that lets you use it through clothes.
-That may be a drawback if you tend to whack the screen with your elbow, but as long as you're not Mr. Bean, it's a perk -- especially if you live in cold climates or work on a construction site and wear gloves.
+The best part, though, is the responsiveness.
+Like the 920, the 822 comes with a "glove" mode that lets you use it with clothing -- great if you live in cold climates or work on a construction site.
 No need to freeze your fingers to send a message on frosty days.

-Oh, the 822 comes with one fantastic Verizon feature: it works with Microsoft's Data Sense, which compresses files as you send and receive them.
-That means your data bills are cut, which is a budget-conscious win.
+But the 822 comes with one unique Verizon feature: it works with Microsoft's Data Sense, which compresses files as you send and receive them.
+That means your data bills are cut.
 The program can save you up to 30 percent -- and that makes a difference.
 It's just a great function if you run up data bills and I'm surprised it's not on more phones.

-The 1,800 mAh battery life is great, too: I lasted about 12 hours for talk time and well over a day on standby on a single charge.
-You can also wirelessly charge it with a special pillow, sold separately.
-Meanwhile, the 1.5-gigahertz dual-core chip keeps everything humming along smoothly -- it's actually the same processor as the one on the 920.
-There's also 16-gigabytes of storage, so you'll have plenty of space -- especially since you can boost it with a 64-gigabyte microSD card.
-With that amount memory, you can stockpile goofy photos or go on a Mr. Bean binge.
+The 1,800 mAh battery life is exceptional.
+I squeezed out around 12 hours for talk time and well over a day and a half with moderate use.
+You can also charge wirelessly with a pillow, sold separately.
+Meanwhile, the 1.5-gigahertz dual-core chip hums along smoothly -- it's actually the same processor as the one on the 920.

 If you're on Verizon, and you're looking for a Windows phone, the Lumia 822 is a great choice.